kitsu3/ImgGallery/README.md

                 'caption' => 'long caption seen in carousel', );

+YOU MUST have a 'name' and an 'alt' value for every image.

 Every other function depends on this array, so if your images aren't loading make sure they're in the array, and that the names are all correct!

 <h2>ImgGallery Methods</h2>